mikehuntemann/9x16/02-network-attached-media/05-tiktok-takeover.md

 Nevertheless, this network will and inevitably has to integrate advertising and initiate "commercialized challenges" or other forms of "paid or enforced virality" because this service is also stuck in the ad-business model paradigm.

 In the end, I want to focus on the technologies that come together in this analysis of this mobile-first meme-based platform.
-In general personal habit and the enhanced user experience of the devices aim to the same thing: reduce the cognitive load to a minimum to operate.
+Generally speaking, personal habit and the enhanced user experience of the devices aim to the same thing: reduction of the cognitive load to a minimum to be able to operate.
 In the constellation how TikTok implements their network specific functions, the challenges and the resulting memes also need as little thought as possible to be able to at least imitate the content.
-This makes it accessible to the masses.
+This makes it very appealing and accessible.

 So what are all the ingredients at play?
 For this I sketched out an equation to be able to frame TikTok as ultimate tool for "vertical media" and my conclusion that this is the "end-game":